8 WAYS TO MAKE LIFE SIMPLER

 #7 Simplify your wardrobe

-Click to read my post on how to declutter your wardrobe and love your clothes.
+Read more on how to declutter your clothes.

 #8 Make peace with yourself and stop trying to be anything different

-One of the biggest and most important ways to simplify your life is to accept yourself for who you are and what you have.
+One of the biggest and most important ways to make life simpler is to accept yourself for who you are and what you have.
+For example,

-Your life is just that – it is the life that you created and you are in charge (for the most part anyway) on which direction it takes.
+Your life is just that – it is the life that you created and you are in charge (for the most part anyway) of which direction it takes.

 From now on take ownership of yourself and the life you have.
 Be proud of it, enjoy and make the most of it.